Montpellier Innovation Booster (B.I.M.)

 Eligible public

-- Project leaders outside the ISITE scope who demonstrate a substantial link with a PEI research unit.
+- project leaders outside the I-SITE scope, provided they demonstrate a substantial link with a PEI research unit.

 The winners of the Montpellier Innovation Booster